Health and Safety: Workers

 The possible health effects of styrene exposure for workers in facilities that make or use styrene depend on the concentration level and length of exposure.

 Facilities that manufacture or use styrene typically employ a number of safety features to protect workers’ health and limit exposures.
 In the composites industry, for example, these precautions may include enclosures around work processes, closed processing areas, advanced ventilation systems, personal protective gear and monitoring equipment.
-Composite and boat manufacturers, along with other styrene users, voluntarily comply with a styrene worker exposure limit of one-half the official U.S. Occupational Safety and Health Administration (OSHA) limit, to help assure worker safety.
+Composite and boat manufacturers, along with other styrene users, voluntarily comply with a styrene worker exposure limit of one-fifth the official U.S. Occupational Safety and Health Administration (OSHA) limit, to help assure worker safety.

 Additionally, workplace exposure levels have declined significantly since the late 1990s as the result of improved safety practices that have been put in place across the industry.

 Learn more about studies on worker safety here.

-Short-term exposure (up to 6 hours) to levels of styrene above 100 parts per million can potentially cause headaches, fatigue, weakness, eye irritation and symptoms similar to those of alcohol, such as dizziness and slight nausea.
+Short-term exposure (up to 6 hours) to levels of styrene above 100 parts per million can potentially cause headaches, fatigue, weakness, eye irritation and symptoms similar to those of alcohol consumption, such as dizziness and slight nausea.
 These symptoms are typically temporary and recovery usually occurs within 48 hours.
 Source

 Several extensive, peer-reviewed studies of styrene workers show that long-term (at least several years) styrene exposure does not cause cancer or other serious health effects in people.
 These studies, conducted over the past two decades, have examined the health of more than 60,000 workers involved in styrene use or production in the United States, Canada, Japan and multiple European countries.
 Source